egirna/icapeg/README.md

 ```

 You should see something like, ```ICAP server is running on localhost:1344 ...```.
 This tells you the ICAP server is up and running.
+## Service Describtion

+- **echo**
+> simply it's like when you bing url,so what we send will be received

+- **clamav**
+> ClamAV is an open source (GPLv2) anti-virus toolkit, designed especially for e-mail scanning on mail gateways.
+It provides a number of utilities including a flexible and scalable multi-threaded daemon also helps to scan file quickly.

+- **clhashlookup**
+> simply it helps to scan each file we need to check before we send to Api.

+- **hashlocal**
+>  we will pretend that you want to download a file.
+Still, you don't know if it is safe or not, so     using this service helps you calculate the hash value of any file you download through the icapeg, then it checks if this hash value is available or not in hash_file if it is in the hash_file returns back an exception page, so if you tried to downloadany file of eicar test vrius it will appear an exception page,cause the hash file of thosefile is foun in our hash_file.

 ## Configuration